djgrant/nx-simple/README.md

 ## Compatibility

-nx-simple aims to maximise compatability with other tools in the ecosystem.
-This table provides an overview of how and why compatability is achieved.
+nx-simple aims to maximise compatibility with other tools in the ecosystem.
+This table provides an overview of how and why compatibility is achieved.

 | Tooling                                             | Setup                                                                                            | Explanation                                                                                                            |
 | --------------------------------------------------- | ------------------------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------- |